Security-Onion-Solutions/securityonion-docs/playbook.rst

  - Case Template for :ref:`hive` is created
  - :ref:`attack-navigator` layer is updated to reflect current coverage

-Logging in
+Getting Started
 ----------

-You can access Playbook by going to :ref:`soc`, clicking the Playbook link, and then logging in with the following credentials:
+You can access Playbook by logging into :ref:`soc`, and clicking the Playbook link.

-| Username: analyst
-| Password: changeme

-If you need administrator access to Playbook, you can login with the following admin credentials.
-However, the Playbook UI is designed to be used with a user that has an analyst role.
-Using an admin account will be very confusing to newcomers to Playbook, since many of the fields will now be shown and editable and it will look much more cluttered.

-| Username: admin
-| Password: changeme

 Creating a new Play
 -------------------